Abhishek-Mike/Personal-Portfolio/README.md

 1) 'Feature Tab' to be updated for all the sections
 2)  Independent Projects to updated after hosting
 3) 'Skill Tab' to be created
-4) 'Experience Tab' to be added
+4) 'Experience Section' to be added
 5) 'Know More' to be added
-6) 'Clients' to be added
+6) 'Clients' page to be added